MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Acquire to dispose**

-  Many organization have a variety of assets that are loaned to employees.
+  Many organizations have various assets that are loaned to employees.
 In Dynamics 365 Finance, the definition of the assets must exist first, before you can loan the assets to the employees.

 - **Case to resolution**